 Historic Disclosure Ordinance

-An ordinance requiring the disclosure of historic designation by sellers of real property In the City of Aurora.
+An ordinance requiring the disclosure of historic designation by sellers of real property in the City of Aurora.
 At closing please remember to sign the Historic Disclosure Form and send a copy to the Preservation Commission.

 Article VI.
 Disclosure of Historic Designation